splunkdevabhi/SplunkModularInputsPythonFramework/implementations/cepa/appserver/static/README.md

 ## Overview

-This is a Splunk modular input add-on for EMC CEPA API.
-When enabled it establishes an HTTP server and listens for events via HTTP PUT requests that are sent from the EMC Common Event Enabler (CEE) Framework client.
+This is a Splunk Modular Input add-on for EMC CEPA API.
+When enabled it establishes a HTTP server and listens for events via HTTP PUT requests that are sent from the EMC Common Event Enabler (CEE) Framework client.

-## Python Twisted

-This Moduar Input depends on the Python Twisted package.
-Please download it and build it for your platform : https://twistedmatrix.com

-## Dependencies

-* Splunk 5.0+
-* Supported on Windows, Linux, MacOS, Solaris, FreeBSD, HP-UX, AIX

-## Setup
+## Initial Setup

 * Untar the release to your $SPLUNK_HOME/etc/apps directory
-* Restart Splunk
+* Do not restart yet.Perform the next step regarding Python dependencies and then restart.

+## Python Dependencies that must be installed

+This Modular Input depends on a few Python packages that are not included in Splunk's Python Runtime and need to be built for the platform that you are deploying this Modular Input on.

+#Twisted 14.0

+The Twisted Web package provides for implementing a HTTP server that is asynchronous and event driven which should scale optimally for high throughput environments.

+* Download the Twisted tarball from here : https://pypi.python.org/packages/source/T/Twisted/Twisted-14.0.0.tar.bz2
+* Untar it , browse to the untarred directory and run : python setup.py install
+* Browse to "site-packages" and copy the "twisted" directory to $SPLUNK_HOME/etc/apps/cepa_ta/bin

+#Zope 4.1.1

+Zope is depended on by Twisted

+* Download the Zope tarball from here : https://pypi.python.org/packages/source/z/zope.interface/zope.interface-4.1.1.tar.gz
+* Untar it , browse to the untarred directory and run : python setup.py install
+* Browse to "site-packages" and copy the "zope" directory to $SPLUNK_HOME/etc/apps/cepa_ta/bin

+#PyOpenSSL 0.14

+Splunk's version of PyOpenSSL is 0.8 , however a minimum version of 0.12 is required by Twisted

+* Download the Zope tarball from here : https://pypi.python.org/packages/source/p/pyOpenSSL/pyOpenSSL-0.14.tar.gz
+* Untar it , browse to the untarred directory and run : python setup.py install
+* Browse to "site-packages" and copy the "OpenSSL" directory to $SPLUNK_HOME/etc/apps/cepa_ta/bin

-# CEE Framework Setup
+## CEE Framework Setup

 The CEE framework runs on Windows and Linux and can be downloaded from the EMC website.